Navigation:

 After being accepted onto the Great Britain Cycling Team Paralympic Podium Programme in 2013, Bate announced himself to the sporting world at the Paralympic Games in Rio 2016 winning two gold medals and a bronze alongside Duggleby.

-These early results were enough to see the pair selected for the 2015 UCI Para-cycling Track World Championships where they finished sixth in the pursuit with a personal best of 4.27.299.
+These early results were enough to see the pair selected for the 2015 UCI Para-cycling Track World Championships where they finished sixth in the pursuit

-In Rio they dominated the tandem endurance events, setting a new world record in qualifying to win gold in the tandem pursuit on the track, winning gold in the time-trial on the road before rounding off a magnificent 10 days by picking up a bronze medal in the road race.
+In Rio they dominated the tandem endurance events, setting a new world record in qualifying to win gold in the tandem pursuit on the track, and winning gold in the time-trial on the road before rounding off a magnificent ten days by picking up a bronze medal in the road race.

 GREAT BRITAIN CYCLING TEAM KIT